vaiondevelopers/Chainreact/README.md

 * Feedback: Pull requests, issues, or kind words welcome 🙏

 > Built with 💙, no tracking, and infinite cups of coffee.

-remove the installation section i will add it later in a different file